Biographical Information Files - A

 Printed chronology of his life

-Photocopy of articles from a book (no date, no source)
+Photocopy of articles from unidentified book

 Photocopy of pages from book, "Gliders and Gliding" by R. S. Barnaby